ISTURISA® (osilodrostat) MAY HELP YOU REACH AND MAINTAIN NORMAL CORTISOL LEVELSa

 Call your healthcare provider if you have any of these side effects.

-The most common side effects of ISTURISA include very low cortisol levels (adrenal insufficiency), tiredness (fatigue), nausea, headache, and swelling of the legs, ankles or other signs of fluid retention (edema).
+The most common side effects of ISTURISA include very low cortisol levels (adrenal insufficiency), tiredness (fatigue), nausea, headache, and swelling of the legs, ankles or other signs of fluid retention (edema), decreased appetite, pain in your joints (arthralgia), muscle pain or soreness (myalgia), weakness (asthenia), and diarrhea.

 These are not all the possible side effects of ISTURISA.
 Call your healthcare provider for medical advice about side effects.
 You are encouraged to report side effects of prescription drugs to the FDA.
 Call 1-800-FDA-1088 or visit www.fda.gov/medwatch.